-I thank the many individuals who provided data or helped in the preparation of this paper, including A. Stroud and D. R. McLain of the U.S. National Marine Fisheries Service for the monthly mean offshore sea-surface temperature data; D. Smith of the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Lossier of the Biological Station, St. Andrews, for providing St. Andrews and Prince 5 data; S. Narayanan of the Northwest Atlantic Fisheries Centre, St. John's, for the Station 27 data and the transect data from which the CIL data were determined; B. Petrie of the Bedford Institute for the CIL data; P. Coté of the Ice Centre of Environment Canada in Ottawa for the data on the duration and presence of first and last ice; G. Bugden for the Cabot Strait temperature data; D. Lawrence for the Emerald Basin temperature data; and U.S. Coast Guard for the iceberg data.
-Special thanks to L. Petrie and R. Pettipas for technical assistance in the preparation of the manuscript.
+I wish to thank the many individuals who provided data or helped in the preparation of this paper, including A. Stroud and D.R.
+McLain of the U.S. National Marine Fisheries Service for the monthly mean offshore sea-surface temperature data; D. Smith of the Bigelow Laboratory for providing Boothbay Harbor temperature data; F. Page and R. Loyler of the the Biological Station, St. Andrews, for providing St. Andrews and Prince 5 data; S. Narayanan of the Northwest Atlantic Fisheries Centre, St. John's, for the station 27 data and the transect data from which the CIL data were determined; B. Petrie of the Bedford Institute for the CIL data; P. Coté of the Ice Centre of Environment Canada in Ottawa for the data on the duration and presence of first and last ice; G. Bugden for the Cabot Strait temperature data; D. Lawrence for the Emerald Basin temperature data; and the U.S. Coast Guard for the iceberg data.
+A special thanks is due L. Petrie and R. Pettipas for technical assistance in the preparation of the manuscript.
+Digitization of the shelf/slope and Gulf Stream fronts was paid for through the Scotian Shelf Atlantic Fisheries Adjustment Program (AFAP-BIO) and the Northern Cod Science Program (Newfoundland Region).